jatenlv/YTWeather-iOS/README.md

 * If you are interesting in somethings in our project, please `git clone` or `download zip` this project to run it (don't forget to `pod install`).

-* Hopefully you can give us some advice by sending emial to `jaten.lv@foxmail.com`.
+* We know that there are so many bugs in our project, so hopefully you can give us some advice by sending emial to `jaten.lv@foxmail.com`.

 * Thanks!